 Every Friday is declared Cougar Red Friday.

 Wearing red on Friday is more than just a tradition; it is who we are.
 We wear red to show our pride and passion for the University.
 It is our visual identity.
-The color unites us, to live and to celebrate together, and behold our individual achievements as a singular legacy of the pride.
+The color unites us, to live and to celebrate together, and behold our individual achievements as a singular legacy of pride.
 We encourage our campus community and those all around the city to wear Red on Fridays.

 UH has a long tradition of community service.

 Located on the University of Houston campus is a very special monument.
 It is the Eternal Flame of Service monument erected by the Student Service Center to recognize every organization and individual on and around the UH campus who works to serve others.
-It is a gift from the UH Alpha Phi Omega chapter to the university in 1970.
-The tradition of service to others is alive and well with students volunteering both on the UH Campus and in Houston area communities.
+It is a gift the UH Alpha Phi Omega chapter made to the university in 1970.
+The tradition of service to others is alive and well with students volunteering both on the UH Campus and in Houston communities.

 The University of Houston Class Ring is with you always.

 So many University of Houston traditions reside in the hearts of students and alumni, but the UH class ring is the only tradition that is always with you.
-The ring is presented each semester at a formal ring ceremony.
+The ring is presented to upcoming graduates each semester at a formal ring ceremony.
 Tradition dictates that current students must wear the ring facing inward, with only alumni wearing the ring facing outward.
-Learn more about purchasing your class ring and the ring ceremony on the University of Houston Alumni Association Web site.
+Learn more about purchasing your class ring and the ring ceremony on the University of Houston Alumni Association website.

 The Cougar Spirit Cord gives back.